Central Coast Portrait Photographer

 Print Shop Option

-Starting at $440 (inc GST)
+Starting at $400

-Outdoor family sessions
+Outdoor Portrait sessions

 The best time is when the sun is lower in the sky, so later in the afternoon.
 The sun is less intense and more flattering as shadows are softer.
 I love backlit images which means the sun is behind you.
 This avoids squinting and gives me the soft blurred glowing background I love.
 In daylight savings a start time of around 6pm and out of daylight savings I like to shoot from 3pm.
 Understandably this might not be suitable so earlier starts are possible.
 Early morning is always an option too.